Here’s what I discovered when researching background material to write about Hewlett-Packard’s impending break-up. You can draw your own conclusion.

 Given its price, the HP Chromebook 14 is surprisingly good-looking.
 Most low-cost laptops look, well, like low-cost laptops.

-It’s also nicely made and a smart choice for people who need a basic, no fuss computer.
-I’ve seen laptops selling for twice the price that feel more flimsy, less sturdy than the HP Chromebook 14.
+It is well made and a smart choice for people who need a basic, no fuss computer.
+I’ve seen laptops selling for twice the price that feel less sturdy than the HP Chromebook 14.